 - Cultivate embedded relationships between businesses, and Robinson faculty and doctoral students

 How to Sign Up as a Research Associate

 Step 1: Sign Up as a Research Associate

 For CEBR Members, EDB Alumni, and EDB Faculty only.

 The purpose of our CEBR workshops is to stimulate knowledge production amongst EDB alumni, faculty and PhD students.
-At the workshop we will focus on moving current CEBR projects forward, designing a special issue of Wes Johnston’s Journal of Business & Industrial Marketing (he is the editor) dedicated to publishing DBA dissertation research, and on helping folks submit an extended abstract to the call from Engaged Management Review Journal.
+At the workshop we will focus on moving current CEBR projects forward, discussing EDB alum, Dr. Fabiola Corvera-Stimeling’s book, Voiceless Customer: Why Customer’s Leave, and on helping folks submit an extended abstract to the call from Engaged Management Review Journal.
 Lunch provided and evening reception to follow.